IsteNITC-Website-2023/istetechquilla/content/posts/the-comeback-of-retro-tech.md

 ![](/images/3fe7e150-ea07-4794-9f61-408bce87bdf3.png)

-In this rapidly-changing, temporary world, holding on to sentimental pieces of our past, to a different time, has become an innovative commodity.
+In this rapidly changing, temporary world, holding on to sentimental pieces of our past, to a different time, has become an innovative commodity.
 Nostalgia plays a big part in the popularity of retro-tech.
 Nostalgia brings back the memories and emotions connected to our past experiences, which build the foundations of our present selves.
 In other words, nostalgia sells!

 Youngsters follow trends not just to fit in, but also perhaps to find their own identity or a sense of individuality.
 This is why even vintage fashion has made a comeback in recent years.
 The youth of today love playing with styles that are comfortable but also deemed ‘quirky.’
 All of these things have led to the infusion of retro-tech and styles into pop culture.